yyyup/Anim_helper/README.md

 ## Usage

 After installation, the tools appear in the 3D View sidebar.
-You can choose the name of the tab in the add-on preferences (default is "AH Helper").
+The tab label can be changed from **Add-on Preferences → Tab Name** (defaults to "AH Helper").

 ### Animation Workflow Tips